mspnp/solution-architectures/cicdbots/README.md

 1. send any message and wait for the echo reply

-:eyes: Please note that now it is your live version of the EchoBot app running over Azure Web App service that you just recently deployed from code using Azure Pipelines

-:book: Now you could make any further changes over your EchoBot app, and that will be built and continously deployed.
+   :book: Now you could make any further changes over your EchoBot app, and push them to your repository.
+As a consequence, changes are continously ingrated and deployed.

 ## Clean up